Fact sheet: Sequestration—sediments

 Notes:

-Laboratory tests using sediments from the study site are recommended to determine:
+In situ pilot-scale tests are recommended to determine:

-• the effectiveness of the method used to minimize re-suspension of sediments during diffusion of the reagent
+• The effectiveness of the method used to minimize resuspension of sediments during diffusion of the amendments

-• the influence of the treatment on the stability of the bed with respect to its resistance to erosion
+• The influence of the treatment on the stability of the surface with respect to its resistance to erosion

 Applications

-• Applies to organic contaminants and some metals (specifically Al, As, Fe, Mn, Ni, Pb, Ba, Cd, Co, Cu, Mg, Th, U, and Zn).
+• Activated carbon for certain metals (Al, As, Fe, Mn, Ni, Pb, Ba, Cd, Co, Cu, Mg, Th, U and Zn, in particular)

 Applications to sites in northern regions